lalanza808/dotfiles/README.md

+# Dots

-Dot files for new *nix machines
+Config files for terminal and applications

-Run script to link to home
+Clone repo and run setup.sh